tkainrad/keycombiner/README.md

 **This repository serves as a public bug and request tracker, and as a Wiki for advanced users.**

 It contains all user-requested features and all user-submitted bug reports.
-Internal issues are not necessarily included.
+Issues that were not raised by users are not necessarily included.

 If you encountered a bug or have a feature request, please create [create an issue](https://github.com/tkainrad/keycombiner/issues/new).
+Please consider also upvoting existing issues by adding a thumbs-up emoji or sharing your perspective in a comment.

 If you have a general question, you can contact us [via mail](mailto:support@keycombiner.com) or use [GitHub Discussions](https://github.com/tkainrad/keycombiner/discussions).

 Either way, we will quickly get back to you.